Cursaint/HP-Network-Scanner-and-Document-Data-Extraction/readme.md

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`
 3. Rename `config_template.py` to `config.py` and input your local HP scanner's IP address and preferred default folders.
-4. Run `hp_scan.py` to scan documents, or run any script in the `ocr/` folder to process existing PDFs.
+4. Run `hp_scan.py` to scan documents, or run any script in the `Data Extract/` folder to process existing PDFs.

 *Note: All code provided is sanitized.
 No actual financial records or sensitive company data are included in this repository.*